The Impact of Congestion and Dedicated Lanes on On-Demand Multimodal Transit Systems: Methodology

 The objective is to minimize a convex combination $\alpha \in [0,1]$ of system cost (weight $1-\alpha$) and passenger inconvenience (weight $\alpha$) for the travelers who adopt the system.
 The fixed cost of opening bus arc $a \in A$ is defined as $\beta_a = (1-\alpha) \tau_a f(a) c^{bus}$, which combines the travel time $\tau_a$, the number of buses over the time horizon $f(a)$, and the bus cost per hour $c^{bus}$.
 The rail network is assumed to be fixed, and the corresponding constant is omitted from the objective.
 Using arc $a \in A$ for trip $t \in T$ contributes to the objective as follows:

 For shuttles, the distance $d_a$ is multiplied by the shuttle cost per mile $\bar{c}^{shuttle}$, the inconvenience is the travel time $\tau_a$, and the sum is multiplied by the number of passengers $p(t)$.
-For the other modes the only costs are fixed costs, such that $\gamma_a^t$ only consists of the inconvenience $\tau_a + \omega_a$, where $\omega_a$ is the waiting time.
+For the other modes the only costs are fixed costs, such that $\gamma_a^t$ only consists of the inconvenience $\tau_a + \omega_a$, which sums the travel time and the waiting time.
+For shuttles and buses, recall that $\tau_a$ is based on the congestion scenario.
+This means that opening bus arcs becomes more expensive, and using shuttles and buses becomes more inconvenient as congestion increases.
 Following earlier work it is assumed that shuttles are readily available and do not impose additional waiting time.
+This is motivated by the fact that shuttle waiting times are typically short \citep{VanHentenryck2019-DemandMobilitySystems,auad2021resiliency} and are comparable to the time it takes to park a car or walk to a bus station, which is not penalized either.
 For a given network design, passengers are always offered a route that minimizes the objective, but whether they accept this route and adopt the system depends on their personal preferences.
 If trip $t\in T$ is adopted, this additionally leads to a benefit of $\zeta^t = (1-\alpha)p(t)c^{ticket}$, i.e., the number of tickets multiplied by the price per ticket.
 Without loss of generality, the constant revenue from tickets sold to the existing riders is omitted from the objective.